Union covenant alliance lifepartners for Chandra-12

-The main trouble with Chandra in vyaya bhava is that one ABSORBS the dream-world's vivid but often confused imagery draws into oneself.
+The main polarizing catalysis with Chandra in vyaya bhava = one ABSORBS the dream-world's vivid but often confused imagery draws into oneself.
 This can create emotional pressure when it is time to make firm commitments in human relationships.

 Even if one is a busy public figure, one's imagination space is developed through fantasy, meditation, prayer, dreams, reading stories, watching films, etc. Feelings are enclosed and internalized into the world of imagination.
 Emotional need for protected, enclosed intimate relationships; sanctuary; and retreat.

 Needs access to a fantasy land where the environment is passively validating.
 This access may be created through meditation skills or through escape into drugs and alcohol, or"private" bed-pleasure relationships -- depending on ruler-of-12 and drishti.

 May be a very gifted and helpful clairsentient if one can find a safe sanctuary practice space.

 Emotional trauma and enclosure of desire, rage or fear: papagraha in 12 yuti Chandra: